Michigan governor tells state agency to set water standards

 The Democrat says in a statement that Michigan has "long advocated that the federal government establish national standards" and can't wait any longer.

 Whitmer says she's directing the Michigan PFAS Action Response Team to form a science advisory workgroup to review existing and proposed health-based drinking water standards from around the nation.
-She wants proposed regulations to be completed no later than Oct.
+She wants interested parties to give input by Oct.
 1.

 The chemicals were long used in firefighting, waterproofing, carpeting and other products.
 They've been identified at sites around the state.